-I hacked IKEA Havsta into dining banquette seating.
-In this post, I’m sharing why I chose IKEA Havsta hack for my dining banquette seat, the built-in design, cost and DIY process.
-Havsta cabinet is made of solid wood so it can be repainted to your liking too!
+I hacked IKEA Havsta cabinets into banquette seating for my dining room.
+In this post, I’m sharing why I chose IKEA Havsta hack for my dining bench seat, the built-in design, cost and DIY process.
+Havsta cabinet offers tons of storage and is made of solid wood so it can be repainted to your liking too!
 Great for customization.

-Because I got asked on Instagram quite often on where I get all the furniture and decors (pendant light, rug, paint color, etc), I have linked everything in the dining room source part at the end of this post.
+I got asked on Instagram quite often on where I get all the furniture and decors, such as pendant light, rug, paint colors, etc), so I have linked everything in the dining room source part at the end of this post 🙂

 IKEA Havsta hack finished look:

 This DIY IKEA banquette seating with Havsta is a project we did last year and it remains as my favorite home renovation project – also my most popular space on my Instagram account!
 It is holding together really well in terms of sturdiness and versatility.

 This DIY banquette seat has absolutely become our go-to place to eat, hangout, and even work.
 In fact, 99% of the time we sit on the banquette seat rather than dining chairs because it just feels more comfy and cozy.

 The finished size of banquette seat is 63″ long, 19 1/2″deep (18″ furniture depth + 1 1/2″ overhang), and 18 1/2″ high.

 Interested?
 Now let’s dive right to it on how I hack IKEA Havsta cabinet into this dining room banquette seating.
 And for my dining room sources, including furniture, decor, paint colors, you can visit dining room sources page.

 As I mentioned in the dining room plan post, with the small footprint of our dining space and my bench seat dream, it is a no brainer to DIY banquette seating for this space.
 So at the outset I was determined to figure out how to DIY banquette seating with the budget I have.